 The Company reviews the investment exposure against limits delegated by the Board and report these to the Investment Committee and to the RSA Group on an ongoing basis.
 Separately, external fund managers monitor the investment exposures against limits stipulated within their investment management agreements.
 These limits are consistent with limits delegated by the Board.

-C.3.6.3.
-Insurance Operations Credit Risk Management
+C.3.6.3 Insurance operations credit risk

 Mitigation techniques